markirby/Chester-WordPress-MVC-Theme-Framework/README.md

 The settings are as follows:

+General

+* customPostTypes - array - array of custom posts, described below
+* thumbnailsInStandardPosts - boolean - set to true to enabled featured image in all standard posts (non custom posts)

 Custom Post

 * name - name for the system to call the custom post, this should be unique to your theme